 I work in private practice but have past experience of working as an Honorary Psychotherapist in a specialist NHS service.

 In line with good practice, I undertake regular supervision with an experienced supervisor.
-This supports my practice, and I also undertake regular Continuing Professional Development.
+This supports my practice.
+I also undertake regular Continuing Professional Development.

 Diversity

 I have a diverse practice and am interested in working with people across a wide range of experiences and backgrounds.
-I have a particular interest in the meaning of discrimination, inequality and prejudice for mental health and before training as a psychotherapist had a background in equality and social justice policy, research and practice.
+I have a particular interest in the meaning of discrimination, inequality and prejudice for emotional experience and mental health.
+Before training as a psychotherapist my background was in equality and social justice policy, research and practice.

 Ethics